timotheejulien/bloc-notes/_posts/2024/05/2024-05-19-how-to-move-your-instagram-feed-to-pixelfed-the-photo-app-that-doesnt-track-your-every-move.md

 ---
 layout: post
-title: "How to move your instagram feed to pixelfed, the photo app that doesn't track your every move"
+title: "How to move your Instagram feed to Pixelfed, the photo app that doesn't track your every move"
 link: "https://www.wired.com/story/migrate-move-instagram-to-pixelfed-no-tracking-fediverse"
 author: N/A
 published_date: "19/05/2024"
-description: ""
+description: "How to Move Your Instagram Feed to Pixelfed, the Photo App That Doesn't Track Your Every Move The decentralized Instagram alternative is a great option if you want to back up your feed, focus on photo-sharing, or cut loose from Meta's empire entirely.
+And making the leap is surprisingly easy."
 language: en
 categories:
 - Liens

 tags:
-- "ViePrivée"
+- "vie-privée"
 - "app"
-- "Pixelfed"
+- "pixelfed"

-og-tags: "ViePrivée, app, Pixelfed"
+og-tags: "vie-privée, app, pixelfed"
 permalink: /:categories/:year/:month/:day/:title/
 ---